 Six degrees of sibling separation

-Six degrees of Kevin Bacon is a game based on the “six degrees of separation” concept, which posits that any two people on earth are, on average, about six acquaintances apart from one another.
-The following reads like a cliché Hollywood movie, however, this is not the creative tale of a screenwriter, but rather one of fact that may actually become a Hollywood story one day.
-The following requires a bit of set-up, but the conclusion is worth the read.
+Six Degrees of Kevin Bacon is a game based on the “six degrees of separation” concept, which posits that any two people on earth are, on average, about six acquaintances apart.
+The following reads like a cliché Hollywood movie; however, this is not the imaginative tale of a screenwriter but rather one of fact that may someday become a Hollywood story.
+The following requires a bit of setup, but the conclusion is worth the read.

-After having some time to process the information of my newfound sibling, I was filled with a sense of excitement.
-I was actually the first family member to meet my half brother.
-The meeting with him and his wife was pleasant enough, but oddly, I felt little connection to this person—which begs the proverbial question, nature vs. nurture.
+After having some time to process the information about my newfound sibling, I was filled with a sense of excitement.
+I was actually the first family member to meet my half-brother.
+The meeting with him and his wife was pleasant enough, but, oddly, I felt little connection to this person—which begs the proverbial question: nature vs. nurture.

 This is just the prequel to this Six Degrees of Sibling Separation story.